nylander/GAAS/annotation/CheatSheet/gxf.md

 ## GTF (2000)

+**GTF stands for gene transfer format.**

 In this paper from 2003 (Keibler E, Brent M: Eval: a software package for analysis of genome annotations.
 BMC Bioinformatics 2003, 4:50.) they say:

     Annotations are submitted to Eval in GTF file format http://genes.cse.wustl.edu/GTF2.html, a community standard developed in the course of several collaborative genome annotations projects [Reese MG, Hartzell G, Harris NL, Ohler U, Abril JF, Lewis SE.
 Genome annotation assessment in Drosophila melanogaster.
 Genome Res.
 2000;10:483–501. doi: 10.1101/gr.10.4.483. | Mouse Genome Sequencing Consortium Initial sequencing and comparative analysis of the mouse genome.
 Nature.
 2002;420:520–562. doi: 10.1038/nature01262. ].
 As such it can be run on the output of any annotation system.

-So the oldest paper they point to is the one from Reese et al. from February 9, 2000 () that says:
+So the oldest paper they point to is the one from Reese et al. from February 9, 2000 (Genome annotation assessment in Drosophila melanogaster) that says:

     We found that the General Feature Format
     (GFF) (formerly known as the Gene Feature Finding